SyndicateProtocol/synd-randomness/indexer/README.md

 - Lit Action executes to generate random data
 - PKP signs the randomness transaction
 - Transaction is submitted to both chains:
-  - Random value to the Random contract (Pacifica)
+  - Random value to the Random contract (appchain)
-  - Trigger to the RandomnessSequencer (Risa)
+  - Trigger to the RandomnessSequencer (sequencing chain)

 ## Setup